Non-Smooth Integrability Theory: Introduction

-On the other hand, however, for a unique derivation of the utility function, the range of the demand function must be sufficiently wide, as discussed in the explanation of the results of Corollary 2 above.
-We have found an example of a sequence of demand functions that satisfy all the assumptions of Corollary 3, all of which have a sufficiently wide range, yet in the limit the range is very small (Example 2).
-Therefore, another additional assumption is needed for the continuity result we wanted.
+For a unique derivation of the utility function, however, the range of the demand function must be sufficiently wide, as discussed above.
+We have found an example of a sequence of demand functions that satisfy all the assumptions of Corollary 3 and have a sufficiently wide range, yet the range in the limit is very small (Example 2).
+Therefore, an additional assumption is needed for the continuity result we desire.
 Namely, the range of the function in the limit must also be sufficiently wide.
-In addition to this, the wanted continuity proposition can be obtained when all functions satisfy an axiom called the ``C axiom'', which is introduced by Hosoya (2017, 2020) (Theorem 3).
-That is, when a sequence of demand functions converges to a demand function with respect to the topology discussed above, then the corresponding sequence of utility functions also converges to the corresponding utility function uniformly on any compact set in the positive orthant.
+In addition, when all functions satisfy the ``C axiom'' introduced by Hosoya (2017, 2020), then the desired continuity proposition can be obtained (Theorem 2).
+That is, when a sequence of demand functions converges to a demand function with respect to the topology discussed above, then the corresponding sequence of utility functions also converges to the corresponding utility function uniformly on any compact set consisting of strictly positive consumption vectors.

-Note that this result does not hold at the corner.
-We can only derive more naive results at the corner (Corollary 4).
-Actually, we construct an example where the sequence of the value of the utility function do not converge to the value of the limit utility function at the corner (Example 3).
-This is an unfortunate result, but we have to accept it.
+Note that this result does not hold at the boundary: that is, when some commodity can be zero, we can only derive a more naive result (Corollary 4).
+Actually, we construct an example in which the sequence of values of the utility functions does not converge to the value of the limit utility function at the boundary (Example 3).

-Finally, by strengthening the C axiom, we can strengthen the result of Corollary 3 and Theorem 3.
-We construct a new space of demand functions such that the C axiom is uniformly imposed on the whole functions.
-Then, we can show that this space is complete, and furthermore, the mapping from this space to the corresponding utility function is also continuous (Corollary 5).
+By strengthening the C axiom, we can strengthen the result of Corollary 3 and Theorem 2.
+We construct a new space of demand functions such that the C axiom is uniformly imposed on the whole space.
+We can then show that this space is compact, and furthermore, the mapping from this space to the space of the corresponding utility functions is continuous (Corollary 5).
 This is our desired result.

+These are all results for the topology of compact convergence.
+We derive the same result as Corollary 5 for the topology of pointwise convergence.
+That is, if a sequence of demand functions in the space treated in Corollary 5 converges to some function pointwise, then this limit is also a demand function belonging in the same space, and the corresponding sequence of utility functions converges uniformly to the utility function corresponding to the limit demand function (Theorem 3).
+This is another desired result.